Part of our ‘Staircase Basics’ Guide

 Now in general we can say that the more woodworking tools you have, the faster and easier your job will get done.
 Of course this is not the only thing to take into account, but it’s certainly an important issue.

-If you’re a professional you probably have more than enough tools to build stairs and your workshop equipment will determine the number of hours you spend on the project.
+If you’re a professional you probably have more than enough tools for building stairs and your workshop equipment will determine the number of hours you spend on the project.

 If you’re not a professional or a professional in another branch of the woodworking industry, here’s what I consider the minimum tool box to get you through a stair project.